gallochris/dadgumboxscores/hugo_source/content/purpose.md

 I put this together because I was tried of navigating crappy sites and not finding what I wanted.
 It shouldn't be _that hard_ to find a box score.
 It should be fast, easy, and organized.

-Curious how many minutes Raymond Felton played in [triple-overtime against Wake Forest](/boxes/2004/wake-119-unc-114.txt) in 2003?
+Curious how many minutes Jawad Williams played in [triple-overtime against Wake Forest](/boxes/2004/wake-119-unc-114/) in 2003?

 Or UNC's record in the [ACC Tournament Championship](/?filter=acc%20tournament%20championship) under Roy Williams?